Yoguely is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 How to Store Isopropyl Alcohol for Long Term

 Alcohols should be stored in a fire resistant or preferably a fireproof storage.
 That storage should be located in a cool, well-ventilated area, and away from heat sources that may cause a fire.

 Alcohol is probably the most common flammable chemical I’ve worked with at NASA.
-I recall always storing it in a fire rated chemical storage cabinates.
-Kind of like this flammables mini safety storage cabinet (affiliate link), but way bigger.
+I recall always storing it in a fire rated chemical storage cabinets.
+Kind of like this flammable’s mini safety storage cabinet (paid link), but way bigger.

 There you have it folks.
 That’s my guide on how to use isopropyl alcohol the right way.

 Leave your thoughts in the comment section below.
 Or join the discussion in the Yoguely Community Forum.